mchchoi/factorization/README.md

 **arXiv:** [https://arxiv.org/abs/2404.12589](https://arxiv.org/abs/2404.12589)

-This repository contains the code for the experiments in the paper *Geometry and factorization of multivariate Markov chains with applications to the swapping algorithm*.
+This repository contains the code for the experiments in the paper *Geometry and factorization of multivariate Markov chains with applications to MCMC acceleration and approximate inference*.
 We compare original samplers such as lifted Metropolis-Hastings or swapping algorithm with projection samplers:

 ## Example: discrete V-shaped bimodal distribution